Taffr/booking-system/README.md

 ## Start the stack (requires docker desktop)
 `docker compose up` in the root repository.

-If you haven't got Docker desktop, you could build the images themselves indiviually.
-You would probably have to change some things in the `server/db/connection.ts` file, and solve networking between the containers on your own.
+If you haven't got Docker desktop, you could build the images themselves indiviually, and then run them.
+(DB container should be run first though) You would probably have to change some things in the `server/db/connection.ts` file, and solve networking between the containers on your own.

 ## Some of the features
 (*) = Requires authentication